fsaresh/fsaresh.github.io/content/posts/tech-and-tools/password-safety/index.md

 Also, I'd say that this mentality is common to both the digital and physical worlds.
 Imagine if someone told you it's too inconvenient to pull out a key and unlock my door (or in the modern era, to input a 4 to 8 digit code to unlock my door) and left their door unlocked all the time.

 Imagine if someone took that a step further and taped the key to the door, and you've got the equivalent of using "qwerty" as your password without multifactor authentication.
 It's just a matter of the wrong person showing up and "breaking" into your home at that point.

+# Extra Resources
+If you want to learn more about keeping yourself safe online or dive deeper into more advanced topics, I recommend checking out [this guide](https://www.expressvpn.com/blog/digital-safety-for-activists-tools-opsec-guide/).
+It covers a lot of best practices with examples that are easy to understand and what steps you can take to protect yourself and your loved ones in the modern era.